ORTools4MTEX/ORTools/README.md

 While the **ORTools** library mostly consists of plotting functionalities, it also includes utilities that enable advanced OR analysis.
 These are highlighted together with the plotting functions in a series of [example scripts](https://github.com/frankNiessen/ORTools#example-scripts) to showcase how the functions work and what their output comprises.

 **ORTools** has been created by *Dr Azdiar Gazder* and *Dr Frank Niessen*.
-Please report any bugs that you encounter to us so that we can keep this library maintained.
+To help maintain the library, please report bugs.
+If you would like to contribute additional functionality to improve **ORTools**, please contact us.

 [![ORTools - Short video introduction](http://img.youtube.com/vi/inkR6LBzFeQ/0.jpg)](http://www.youtube.com/watch?v=inkR6LBzFeQ "Video Title")